Succession to Muhammad: Hadith of pen and paper

 Shortly before his death, Muhammad asked for writing materials, so that he would "write something, after which you will not be led into error," as reported in the canonical Sunni collection Sahih al-Bukhari.
 Of those present at Muhammad's bedside, this report continues that his companion Umar protested, "The illness has overwhelmed the prophet.
 We have the book of God [Quran] and that is enough for us."
 In some reports by the Sunni Ibn Sa'd, Umar instead says that Muhammad is raving.
-A quarrel then broke out at Muhammad's bedside, with some suggesting that his orders should be followed and some siding with Umar to disregard the prophet's request.
+A quarrel then broke out at Muhammad's bedside, with some suggesting that his orders should be followed and some siding with Umar to disregard Muhammad's request.
 The argument is said to have saddened Muhammad, who asked them to leave and did not write anything.
 Some sources write that Muhammad instead gave oral recommendations, which have been recorded differently by various authors.